PurbakSengupta/Crazy-Movie/readme.md

-# 🎬 Movie Frame Identification with CNN-LSTM (Group 9)
+# 🎬 Movie Frame Identification with CNN-LSTM

 This project focuses on **automated movie title classification** using frame-level image features.
 We built a deep learning pipeline that processes individual movie frames and predicts the corresponding movie name using a **CNN-LSTM hybrid model**.